 - You will need a liquid sweetener when making this dessert, like maple syrup or agave nectar.
 I avoid granulated sugars whenever I can and also, their grainy texture would make it harder to reach that silky result we want for this pudding.

 - Vanilla extract helps bring all the sweet components together.

-This mousse is best when eaten within 24 hours.
-With time, you might end up having the solids vs liquids separating in the jar, so try to make it the same day you want to eat it.
+This mousse is best when eaten right away (or within 2 hours).
+With time, you might end up having the solids vs liquids separating in the jar.
 It really takes only a few minutes to make, so it should be possible to enjoy even on busy days!

-- 4 tbsp liquid sweetener or to taste
+- 4 tbsp liquid sweetener (agave nectar or maple syrup) - or to taste

 - 3 tsp vanilla extract